Hi there, friend. Thanks for visiting!

 SHIPPING TIMES: Red Prairie Press items ship within 2-5 business days of order placement.
 If this is not the case, you will be notified as soon as possible.
 Thank you for your patience as we hand print your super cool new shirt!

 RETURN POLICY: If something is wrong (misprinted, smudged, dirty, ripped, the wrong item altogether) with the item you were sent, please contact us immediately!
 We will send an exchange, with no additional cost, and a prepaid envelope for you to return the damaged item.
 We offer exchanges for equally priced items under the condition the item you return is unused, & return within two weeks of ship receipt.
 We reserve the right to deny returns if the item has been worn or used and is no longer in new, sellable condition.
 We are unable to do cash refunds at this time, only exchanges.

 GIVING BACK: We believe it's important to give back to our community.
 We donate hundreds of dollars in clothing and money to charities in Baltimore that we want to see succeed.
-Most recently, we've been proud to donate to/ work with: YES (Youth Empowered Society), VLP (Village Learning Place), Creative Alliance, Maryland Art Place, and School 33 Art Center.
+Most recently, we've been proud to donate to/ work with: YES (Youth Empowered Society), VLP (Village Learning Place), Creative Alliance, Maryland Art Place, the ACLU, Thread Baltimore, School 33 Art Center, and Baltimore Jewelry Center.